Provider Setup Guide

 Click the project dropdown at the top left and either select an existing project or click New Project.
 Give it a name that identifies your game.

-- Fill in the app name, support email, and developer contact email.
+- On the Branding page, fill in the app name, support email, and developer contact email.

 https://sso.oathwall.com/auth/callbackCopy your credentials

 Click Create.
-A dialog will show your Client ID and Client Secret.
-Copy both — you'll paste them into the Oathwall dashboard.
+The confirmation dialog shows your Client ID and Client Secret — copy both into the Oathwall dashboard.

 Facebook Login is part of the Meta for Developers platform.
 You'll create a Meta App to get an App ID and App Secret.